-You will draw your yarn through both of the loops on the hook.
-This completes your single crochet stitch.
-One loop will still be left on your crochet hook.
-This loop is going to be the starting point for your next stitch.
+Draw the hook and yarn through both of the loops on the hook.
+This completes the single crochet stitch.
+One loop remains on your crochet hook.
+This loop is the starting point for your next stitch.

-If you have trouble working your first row of single crochet stitch, I recommend that you have an experienced crocheter work the first several rows for you.
-Then you should jump in and keep crocheting on the same piece.
-After the first few rows are complete, you'll find... it easier to hold the work.
+If you have trouble working your first row of single crochet stitch, ask an experienced crocheter to work the first several rows for you.
+Then you can continue crocheting on the same piece.
+After the first few rows are complete, you'll find it easier to hold the work.

 What You Can Make With Single Crochet

-Once you have learned how to single crochet, you can make all different kinds of things.
-Single crochet is the primary stitch used in amigurumi, for example.
-And it is used throughout all other types of projects as well.
-Ready to learn more?
-Here is a guide to all you can do with single crochet.
+Once you learn how to single crochet, you can make all different kinds of things.
+Single crochet is the primary stitch used in amigurumi, for example, and it is used throughout other types of crochet projects as well.